becon-de/isms.addon.docs/doc/index.rst

 ##################
-Welcome to the Azure AddOn manuals
+Welcome to the VIVA2 AddOn manuals
 ##################

 The Azure AddOn serves as an interface between i-doit and Azure.
 Azure synchronizes the virtual systems into the leading i-doit system.